GME Diversity Committee

 - Event Contact: Trey Huynh-Ngo

-Opportunities for mentoring medical and pre-medical students include both the Mentorship Mondays and the Navigating Medicine series.
+Opportunities for mentoring medical and pre-medical students include the Navigating Medicine series.
 See below for details.

 - This program is to connect medical students with residents through specialty centered socials in order for organic mentoring relationships to grow.